Child Identity Theft: How It Happens and Ways to Protect Your Kids

 How to respond to child identity theft

 Finding out that someone has been using your child’s identity is scary, but don’t panic.
-If you discover someone has been using your child's personal information, take these steps to help stop it.
+If you discover someone using your child's personal information, take these steps to help stop it.

 Report and close fraudulent accounts